cometodukey/potatOS/README.md

 ## Building the kernel

-Run `make kernel` to build the kernel and `make` or `make iso` to generate an ISO image.
+Run `make` to build the kernel and `make iso` to generate an ISO image.
 To run the ISO image in QEMU, run `scripts/run`.

 Utilities required for building from source are:
 * make